-This program will help students engage in international experiences in developing countries, and to learn more about potential career paths and how to make a meaningful contribution in this field.
-The program activities are designed to provide a meaningful training experience and to generate interest in economic development career paths.
+Ultimately, the program helps students engage in international experiences in developing countries, and to learn more about potential career paths and how to make a meaningful contribution in this field.
+The program activities are designed to provide training experience and to generate interest in economic development career paths.

 International Development Workshop

-The Evidence Corps Internship Program begins with an International Development workshop.
-We use content from our strategic evidence-use training initiative, the Building Capacity to Use Research Evidence (BCURE) program to provide students with an analytical toolkit for international development.
+The Evidence Corps Internship Program begins with an International Development Workshop.
+We use content from our strategic evidence-use training initiative, the Building Capacity to Use Research Evidence (BCURE) program to provide students with a fundamental toolkit of analytical skills for international development.
 The students also learn from Harvard faculty about key current issues in international development, and how we deploy the Smart Policy Design and Implementation (SPDI) research framework when working with policy actors internationally.
 These sessions provide an overview of key research questions for development economics and use existing research to show specific examples of how the faculty approach these questions.
 Students will also have a chance to meet their fellow interns, and build a cohort amongst themselves, forming a community we will cultivate throughout the internships.